Cystic Fibrosis: One Patient’s Story, Current Treatments and Exciting New Therapies on the Horizon

 “I’ve been working from home since it all started – if I do return to the office, it won’t be five days a week, so I’m very thankful to have a job where I can do that,” Peters said.
 “I pretty much stay home, my husband does anything outside the house, always wearing a mask and being very careful.
 COVID-19 has definitely impacted my life because I like to go out and see my friends.”

-Kelly is also on the board of her local CF Foundation chapter and enjoys speaking to CF patients and their families at events.
+Kelly is also on the board of her local Cystic Fibrosis Foundation chapter and enjoys speaking to CF patients and their families at events.
 “CF has amazing grassroots – lots of really passionate parents,” Peters commented.
 “The CF Foundation also has a really unique approach to research, investing in pharmaceutical companies to get them to create drugs, which has been amazingly successful.
 The foundation’s effectiveness and percentage of dollars that go to research versus administration are really strong.”

 To obtain the full report, please download a free copy here.